-Pericardial mesothelioma affects the lining surrounding the heart (pericardium).
-It is a rare form of mesothelioma and only accounts for 1 percent of all diagnoses.
+Pericardial mesothelioma is a cancer of the lining that surrounds the heart known as the pericardium.
+It is the rarest form of mesothelioma and only accounts for one percent of all diagnoses.

 What is Pericardial Mesothelioma?